guillaumedelaloy/ab-testing/README.md

 <br>
 **The unit of diversion** is a cookie.
 Since users click on "start free trial" before being signed in, or even before having an account, it is not possible to rely on the user_ids.
 <br>
-**The invariant metrics** , that is to say, the metrics that should be evenly distributed between the control and the experiment group : number of unique cookies, number of unique cookies clicking on start free trial.
+**The invariant metrics** , i.e. the metrics that should be evenly distributed between the control and the experiment group : number of unique cookies, number of unique cookies clicking on start free trial.
 <br>
 **The evaluation metrics** :
 - the gross conversion, GC, (the number of user ids completing checkout and enrolled, divided by the number of unique cookies clicking on "start free trial")
-- the net conversion (the number of user ids who payed, i.e enrolled more than 14 days, divided by the number of unique cookies clicking on "start free trial")
+- the net conversion (the number of user ids who payed, i.e. enrolled more than 14 days, divided by the number of unique cookies clicking on "start free trial")

 ## Design the experiment